Umbrellas All the Way Down

 There's a whole subculture dedicated to finding places where reality is especially thin and exploring them, similar to urban explorers in our world.

-Our protagonists live specifically in Helston County, Washington state (Washington is, obviously, a real place.
+Our protagonists live specifically in Helston County, Colorado, at turns bitterly and lovingly referred to as "the Hellhole" by its residents (I would hope Colorado is real, considering I live there.
 Helston County is not, at least to my knowledge).
-They go to various other dimensions, though, and sometimes even other counties!
+They travel to other dimensions, though--and sometimes even other counties!

 A bit of a clarification: most humans are aware that these eldritch beings and whatnot exist, but it is exceedingly difficult to research specific dimensions or entities.
 Because of the nature of eldritch concepts, other dimensions, and that sort of thing, there are a lot more cults and conspiracy theorists (or perhaps the same amount, but they're just more out in the open.
 Who can say?).
 Cults and conspiracies are much more widely accepted as beliefs in this earth.